MileHacker Logo

 Navigation Tip

-The Old Town is best explored on foot.
+The Old Town it's best to explore on foot.
 Use public transport or ride-hailing for longer distances across the city.

 Next Up: Best Time to Visit Plovdiv.
 Weather, Seasons, Climate